 - An assessment of the likely impacts on protected species

-- Measures that will be taken to monitor, minimize and mitigate for impacts
+- Measures that will be taken to minimize and mitigate for impacts

-After the Service approves an HCP, we issue an incidental take permit.
+If the application and the HCP meet all regulatory requirements, we issue an incidental take permit.
 This allows the party to legally proceed with an activity that otherwise would result in unlawful take of a protected species.

 Conservation Plans and Strategies

-There are instances where developing an HCP is unnecessary because of the relatively low level of planned development that would typically justify the need for and adequately fund an HCP.
-Our office has worked with the local communities of East Alameda, and Santa Rosa to develop long-term programs intended to mitigate adverse impacts on protected species in balance with the needs of the communities affected.
-We are nearing completion on a similar effort in the Suisun Marsh.
+There are instances where developing an HCP is unnecessary because of the relatively low level of planned development that would typically justify the need for and adequately fund a regional HCP.
+Our office has worked with the local communities of East Alameda, Santa Rosa and Suisun to develop long-term programs intended to mitigate adverse impacts on protected species in balance with the needs of the communities affected.

 - East Alameda Conservation Strategy